-But recently, with more robust business-focused features, brands are starting to see the potential in using Pinterest as a way of sharing other types of content – video and blog content- as well as using it as a platform to drive product sales and increase revenue.
+But recently, with more robust business-focused features, brands are starting to see the potential in using Pinterest as part of their social media strategy to share other types of content – video and blog content- as well as using it as a platform to drive product sales and increase revenue.

 With Pinterest, the trick is to be collaborative and to monitor what works and what doesn’t.
 These steps will help you get started in your journey towards integrating Pinterest into your broader social marketing strategy.